The latest update to this website was at 712pm Friday evening (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Sunday comments: I’m home here in upper Kula, Maui, I hope you have a great Sunday wherever you happen to be spending it.
+Glenn’s Aloha Friday comments: I’m here in Bend, Oregon, visiting my good friend Bob Earle, who is a professor of Physical Geography and GIS at the local college.
+I hope you have a good Friday wherever you happen to be spending it.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation